Building a new home in the Town of Crossfield involves several steps, from planning and permits to inspections and final approval.

 - what must be completed before each inspection

-See the Inspection Requirements page for full details.
+See your Plans Review for full details.

 5. Apply for Trade Permits